rajsugavanam/OpenCV-Project/README.md

 <h2><code>opencv_project</code></h2>
 <p>
-This folder contains the project files for my opencv project, a graphing calculator.
+This folder contains the project files for the opencv project, a graphing calculator.
 </p>

-More to come soon!